SsnL/blog/about/index.md

 + My favorite font is Palatino.
 + I play saxophone starting from middle school.
-+ I have a cute 6-year-old young brother.
++ I have a cute 8-year-old young brother.
 + Chinese food in China is way better than Chinese food here.
++ I really enjoy Markdown!

 This blog came alive on 9/17/2014.
 All my notes and thoughts will be posted here.